akanksha-atrey/akanksha-atrey.github.io/index.md

 <img class="profile-picture" src="akanksha.jpg">

-I am a first year MS/PhD student at the [College of Computer and Information Sciences](https://www.cics.umass.edu/">) at the [University of Massachusetts Amherst](https://www.umass.edu/).
+I am a first year MS/PhD student at the [College of Computer and Information Sciences](https://www.cics.umass.edu/) at the [University of Massachusetts Amherst](https://www.umass.edu/).
 As part of the [Knowledge Discovery Lab](https://kdl.cs.umass.edu/display/public/Knowledge+Discovery+Laboratory), I work with Prof. [David Jensen](https://people.cs.umass.edu/~jensen/).
-My current research interests lie in 1) building techniques for data mining and exploration to extract useful knowledge from data and 2) big data problems in machine learning.
+My current research interests lie in 1) building novel techniques for data mining and exploration to extract useful knowledge from data and 2) big data problems in machine learning with interdiscplinary applications.

 My prior works (produced in my undergrad) have been oriented towards using data mining and machine learning techniques to understand real world issues in the fields of computation social science, information science and applied statistics and mathematics.